FREQUENTLY ASKED QUESTIONS?

 You then do Module 2 and then Module 4.

-I do not think it is fair to grieving families.
-A skillfully prepared funeral really assists people in grief.
-A second rate funeral can exacerbate grief and extend it for years.
+It is clear to me that many of the celebrants in Australia do not know what they are doing and what harm they are doing.
+When a person “learns on the job”, it becomes “victim-based learning”.
+Mistakes are made.
+Sometimes these mistakes do lasting psychological harm.
+It is not fair to grieving families.
+A skilfully prepared funeral really assists people in grief.
+A second-rate funeral can exacerbate grief and extend it for years.

-And if people think they are “trained” with a two or three day course, they are kidding themselves.
+And if people think they are “trained” with a two- or three-day course, they are kidding themselves.
 They don’t know what they don’t know.

 It pains me to see that many are not educated or transformed by a course of study which should be absorbed into their being.
 Transformation takes time.